JohannesHoppe/angular-date-value-accessor/README.md

 export class AppModule { }
 ```

-Now you can apply the "usaValueAsDate" to your date input controls.
+Now you can apply the "useValueAsDate" to your date input controls.

 ## Demo